 Arms.
 Don’t leave them to chance.
 For your first or second solo, arm positions are fine.
 As you become a more experienced dancer, think about arm patterns, your arms moving gracefully through positions as you move.

 Body lines – your head and feet are part of your body.
 Where are you looking during each step?
 At the audience, at the body part that’s working to help them know where to look, in the direction of travel?
 Do your feet look graceful?
 Can you shift your weight, reposition a foot, etc. to get a better line?

 - Flesh it out

 You now have a choreography ‘rough draft.’
 The details and expression come with practice/repetition.

 You’ll discover new richness in your music as you practice.
 Feel free to add flourishes to help the audience “hear” what you’ve begun to hear.

 Videotape yourself if you can!
 Perform your “rough draft” belly dance choreography 3X in a row with the camera running, then watch them all in a row and make notes about what you see.

 Practice!
 Once you’re done creating your belly dance choreography, it’s time to put your dancer hat back on and learn it.
 Drill it, work it, refine it, until you know it so well you can dance it from beginning to end without the music.
 Only then will you be able to really dance it.
 That’s when you can relax, turn off your brain, and sing with your body!

-copyright 2016 by Lauren Zehara Haas for www.bellydanceu.net If you want to share this article, please do so by providing a link to this page.
-You’re more than welcome to print yourself a copy, but copying and distributing this article is prohibited.
+copyright 2021 by Lauren Zehara Haas for www.bellydanceu.net If you want to share this article, please do so by providing a link to this page.
+You’re more than welcome to print yourself a copy, but copying and distributing this article is prohibited by law.